 This architecture ensures modularity, with PCBs on FR4 substrates shielded against ISO 7637 transients.

-Software in the ABS ECU is a fortress of determinism, built on AUTOSAR-compliant RTOS like SAFE RTOS or similar.
-The layered stack includes:
+Software in the ABS control module is a fortress of determinism, built on AUTOSAR-compliant RTOS like SAFE RTOS or similar.
+Automotive ECU Engineering teams must address the full layered stack including:

 Application Layer: State machines (FSM) for modes (Normal, ABS Active, Fail Operational), with C/C++ algorithms for slip control.